Fedihosting-Foundation-Forks/fep/fep/d8c2/fep-d8c2.md

 ## Motivation

 [ActivityPub] defines the ActivityPub API, a RESTful HTTP API for stream-oriented social software.
-Also called "client to server" or "c2s", this API allows clients to create new `Activity` objects and cause other side by posting to an actor's `outbox` collection.
+Also called "client to server" or "c2s", this API allows clients to create new `Activity` objects by posting to an actor's `outbox` collection.

 The ActivityPub specification does not define an authorization mechanism for the API, although the [ActivityPubAuth] recommendations include some suggestions.
 Although there are many ways to implement client authorization for an API, OAuth 2.0 is a popular and well-understood framework.